Razyapoo/KGBClusteringDocumentation/research_documentation.md

     <em>Figure 4.
 First draft.</em>
 </p>

-From this point on, we can introduce the term "[hierarchy](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#parent-child-or-child-parent-hierarchical-relationship)" into use and formulate the following main criteria:
+From this point on, we can introduce the term "[hierarchy](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-relationship)" into use and formulate the following main criteria:
-- There can be [hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#parent-child-or-child-parent-hierarchical-relationship) and [non-hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#non-hierarchical-relationship-) (ordinary, represented by an edge) relationships between nodes
+- There can be [hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-relationship) and [non-hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#non-hierarchical-relationship-) (ordinary, represented by an edge) relationships between nodes
-- The hierarchical expansion (from the list of available expansions) must show the expansion within (inside) the expanded node
+- The [hierarchical expansion](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-expansions) (from the list of available expansions) must show the expansion [within (inside)](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-relationship) the expanded node
-- It should be possible in the configuration to determine if the relationship is [hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#parent-child-or-child-parent-hierarchical-relationship) or [non-hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#non-hierarchical-relationship-)
+- It should be possible in the configuration to determine if the relationship is hierarchical or non-hierarchical (more in [user_documentation.md](user_documentation.md#edge_moving))
 - A non-hierarchical edge can lead between nodes placed in the different hierarchies, even if one of them or both contain child nodes inside
 - Child nodes can be collapsed into parent nodes
 - Nodes having the same [hierarchical class](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#hierarchical-class) must be place in the same [hierarchical group](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#hierarchical-group)